tim101010101/rte/README.md

 However, the tree structure is very troublesome to deal with, so in the actual implementation, **a special data structure is introduced to flatten the virtual node**, it called **fence**.

-Fence is essentially **a forest with a height fixed at 2**, each of these **leaf nodes represents a location where the cursor can be inserted** and it carries the required information.
+Fence is essentially **a forest, made up of trees with a fixed height of 2**, each of these **leaf nodes represents a location where the cursor can be inserted** and it carries the required information.

 Just like this